 The attacker in that scenario was the 5'3" pencil-necked Bob Herzog, and the man who touched his dice was the 6'11" ex-marine Nitro Ferguson, and every time the event is referenced (the fight itself was never shown) it is strongly implied that Nitro got hurt at least as bad as Bob did.

 In the strip, they even outlined a "dice cleansing" ritual, used to banish bad luck from the character's dice.

 Many dice superstitions are explored in this strip.
 Bob refers to his dice by name, keeps them segregated according to purpose and game genre.
 Dave refers frequently to having his section of the table "trained" the way he likes it for dice rolling.
 All of the Knights, even the sensible Sara, have dice rolling styles.
 But the most infamous incident had Brian and Bob "fame-rubbing" their dice on Gary Jackson's corpse (a "legendary RPG creator" pastiche of Gary Gygax and Steve Jackson) to charge them with good luck.
-This backfired because Gary, being dead, was obviously out of good luck, and all the fame rubbed dice performed poorly in game play.
+This backfired because Gary, being dead, was obviously out of good luck (as Sara pointed out, someone who'd died in a plane crash couldn't have been very lucky to begin with).
+All the fame rubbed dice performed poorly in game play.
 (Or possibly because that corpse wasn't Gary Jackson's.)